Assemblies of God USA: Districts

 Churches are organized into sections and sections into middle judicatories called districts.
-The 61 districts oversee "all the ecclesial and sacerdotal activities" within their jurisdiction, which includes recommending ministers for national credentialing and mediating disputes within local congregations.
+The 66 districts oversee "all the ecclesial and sacerdotal activities" within their jurisdiction, which includes recommending ministers for national credentialing and mediating disputes within local congregations.
 There are two types of districts.
 Geographical districts serve areas corresponding to state boundaries, while non-geographical language or ethnic districts serve a particular language or ethnic group, such as Hispanic and Samoan churches.

 Districts are governed by representative bodies called district councils, which meet annually.
 District council membership includes all resident ministers and one lay delegate per AG church located within the district.
 When the district council is not in session, a district is led by a superintendent and a presbytery (board of directors) whose members are elected by and represent the sections.
 A presbyter "minister[s] to ministers" and "model[s] spiritual maturity and leadership" to the ministers and churches in his section.

 General Council

 At the top of this organizational framework is the biennial General Council, the highest governing body of the Assemblies of God.
 All ordained and licensed ministers and one delegate per Assembly of God church are entitled to attend and participate at the General Council.
 The size of General Council is not static but fluctuating, changing from year to year as there is no requirement that pastors attend or that churches send delegates.
 In general, however, there are over 3,000 voting members.

-General Council enacts legislation, credentials ministers, oversees the national and worldwide missions programs, and directs the church's colleges and seminary.
+The General Council enacts legislation, credentials ministers, oversees the national and worldwide missions programs, and directs the church's colleges and seminary.
 The General Council also elects the general superintendent—the chief executive officer of the national organization—and other officers, such as the assistant general superintendent, general secretary, general treasurer, and the directors of U.S. and world missions.
 These manage the AG's day-to-day operations and work together as the Executive Leadership Team.

 In between General Council sessions, approximately 300 elected representatives from the various districts and foreign mission areas meet as the General Presbytery.
 When the General Council is not in session, the General Presbytery acts as the official policy-making body of the Assemblies of God.
-A 20-member Executive Presbytery, led by the Executive Leadership Team, meets bimonthly and functions as the Assemblies of God's board of directors.
+A 21-member Executive Presbytery meets bimonthly and functions as the Assemblies of God's board of directors.
 Executive Presbyters are responsible to the General Presbytery and are ex officio members of that body.

 General Superintendent

 The office of General Superintendent was originally known as the Chairman of the General Council, until it was changed in 1927.
-The outgoing General Superintendent of the General Council is Dr. George O. Wood.
-Wood's tenure began October 8, 2007.
-On August 9, 2017, Rev. Doug Clay was elected to replace Wood.
+Doug Clay is the current general superintendent.

 The following is a list of General Superintendents and their tenures: